You're not alone.

 Regardless of the source, those suffering from chronic stress and/or anxiety often experience accelerated heart rate, muscle tension, tightness in their chest, jaw, or even headaches.
 Speaking of racing, how about those racing thoughts?
 Is it nearly impossible to get those thoughts to stop-like a loop that won't end?
 Another sign of chronic stress or anxiety is that you may be regularly worried about falling off track and find it difficult to sleep at night-even go about your day.

 In our high-demand world it can be easy to feel overwhelmed by the constant needs of everyday life and prioritize/strategize to reduce this stress or anxiety in our lives.
 It’s quite possible that this feeling of being overwhelmed is due to current stressors.
 Yet, it might also be possible that it’s due to something more like anxiety.
-In my years working with stress and anxiety, I have found many people often think they are just overly stressed but may in fact be suffering from anxiety.
+In my years working with stress and anxiety, we have found many people often think they are just overly stressed but may in fact be suffering from anxiety.
 Underlying anxiety can often exacerbate symptoms leaving you feeling wiped out and really be detrimental to your daily functioning including quality of work or how you show up (or don’t) in relationships.

 We are passionate about helping those with stress and anxiety and have chosen to specialize in this area because of this.
 We take an integrated approach using evidenced-based models to help you tackle the issues causing your stress and/or anxiety so you can feel calmer, clearer, and more mindful sooner.